indiqusdocs/stpi/docs/Networking/NATGateways/ManagingNATGateways.md

 ![Manage NAT gateway](img/NAT4.png)

 ### Adding Public IPv4 Addresses
-You can add additional public IPv4 addresses to configure load balancers, port forwarding and static NATs.
+You can add additional public IPv4 addresses to configure firewall rule, port forwarding rule and source NATs.

 1. Click on the **Add Public IPv4 Address** button.
 The following screen appears:
 2. Select **Monthly** or **Hourly** option and then click the **Confirm Purchase** button.